 Requirements for the building change over time.
-Organisational changes happen every 3 years, technology cycle is under 1,5 years (Knoll research).
+Organizational changes happen every 3 years, technology cycle is under 1,5 years (Knoll research).

 Tectonic shifts may come from outside of the building: economies go bust, and buildings stay empty longer than needed.
 This is a common story for mono-industrial cities, or some Olympic host cities.

-This leads us to a unexpected conclusion: permanent building lifespan is more often too long, than too short.
-In turn, that creates constraints for accomodation of new uses.
+This leads us to an unexpected conclusion: permanent building lifespan is more often too long, than too short.
+In turn, that creates constraints for accommodation of new uses.

 Is Adaptive Reuse of Existing Buildings The Answer?

 In some cases the solution was adaptive reuse of existing buildings.
 It’s a popular practice among urban planners and designers alike.

 Adaptive reuse may yeild great designs, but not only it doesn’t solve the waste problem, it contributes to it significantly.

 Renovation of buildings contributes to 40% of all waste, almost just as much as demolition itself (EPA).